12 Common Instagram Scams and How To Spot Them

 2. Fake influencer accounts

-Influencers make money online by recommending or featuring a brand's products in social media posts, becoming a brand ambassador for a set period of time, entering into an affiliate agreement with a brand, and other strategies.
+Influencers make money online by recommending or featuring a brand's products in social media posts, becoming a brand ambassador for a set period of time, entering into an affiliate agreement with a brand, and using other strategies.
 While this is a completely legitimate business model, there are others out there who don’t want to do the work.

 You can spot these scam accounts by checking out their quality.
 If they have tons of followers but very low post engagement, it’s likely they have bots and fake followers.